Dual Degree & Certificate Programs

 Labovitz School of Business and Economics

-The 4-year Labovitz program offers evening and weekend classes during fall and spring semesters of the PD1-4 years.
-This program requires fewer credits of MBA-level coursework, but also requires some undergraduate-level prerequisite courses (which may be waived if students have prior business coursework or experience).
-Students also have the option to take courses from the Rochester campus, which meet for a couple weekends each month in a shortened format.
-Students typically complete the majority of MBA coursework during their PD1-3 years, finish remaining courses during their PD4 year, and then graduate with both degrees at the end of year four.
+The 4-year Labovitz program offers evening or weekend classes during the fall and spring semesters of the P1-4 years.
+This program requires fewer credits of MBA-level coursework but also requires some undergraduate-level prerequisite courses (which may be waived if students have prior business coursework or experience).
+Students typically complete the majority of MBA coursework during their P1-3 years, finish the remaining courses during their P4 year, and then graduate with both degrees at the end of year four.

 Program Information